GingerNinja23/ipop-documentation/Running-SocialVPN-or-GroupVPN-on-Android-Emulator.md

     netcfg
     ```

+### Closing SocialVPN

-5. Kill socialvpn process and terminate the AVD
+1. Kill socialvpn process and terminate the AVD

     >   It is important to kill svpn-jingle-android process in order to exit
     >   shell.